v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 solution.

-Microsoft Azure platform provides a variety of services for ingesting, processing and storing the data.
-We are not going to get into the details on how to use them, but they include:
+Microsoft Azure platform provides a variety of services for ingesting, processing and storing the data, such as:

 - [Azure Event
     Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs)